nepcodes/git-challenge/README.md

 # Poem To Be Fixed

 Currently the poem does not rhyme.
 It is no sweet to ears.
 Instead, get your inner-poet on duty and see if you can make it sound more better.
+Go ahead, play with poem.txt and once you decide to finalize your work, submit to us.

 ## Guidelines !
 Make sure you have signed in with a Github account to follow along: